 Testimonials and Case Studies

-Partnering with a provider with an appropriate track-record will ensure that they are capable of supporting your organisation.
+Partnering with the right IT support provider with an appropriate track record will ensure that they are capable of supporting your organisation.
 Taking this a step further by speaking to some of their clients – although they are unlikely to put you in touch with an unhappy customer, you may well get a pretty honest opinion on their long-term performance.

 We understand that choosing the right IT company for your business is a more complex consideration and one which can hold your company back if you make the wrong choice.

-We at Akita Systems firmly believe that we are the ideal IT partner for small and medium-sized businesses (from 10 to 500 employees) and we would like to demonstrate why we are the right IT support for you.
+We at Akita Systems firmly believe that we are the ideal IT partner for SME businesses (from 10 to 200 employees) and we would like to demonstrate why we are the right IT support for you.
+We even have dedicated processes for switching to us.